Masterchef Australia's macarons: bad crunch

 @Maria: try anyone else's trusted recipe.
 I wouldn't bother with GT's.

-@Jon: I believe Cacao gets theirs from Noisette in Bay Street.
+@Jon: I believe [EDITED due to spam from the shop mentioned, name now deleted] gets theirs from Noisette in Bay Street.

-I've had Cacao Macarons twice this week.
+I’ve had [EDITED due to spam from the shop mentioned, name now deleted] twice this week.
 Not bad the first time.
-But a day later and they'd been sitting around too long and were a tad soggy.
-Baker D Chirico also does them from time to time and they've always been fresh.
+But a day later and they’d been sitting around too long and were a tad soggy.
+Baker D Chirico also does them from time to time and they’ve always been fresh.

 Hey D and Ed,

 I think Zumbo is onto you guys.
-I just noticed that one of his macaroons was named "Ed knocked me up".
+I just noticed that one of his macaroons was named “Ed knocked me up”.
 As for De Chirico Macs, they were pretty flat last time I had them.
 I think they are better at dunking and stuffing, e.g. their bomboloni.
-I think I saw cacao macaroons at teaspoon.
+I think I saw [EDITED due to spam from the shop mentioned, name now deleted] macaroons at teaspoon.
 They looked nice, but they could have been hollow.

 J.